And also the day for the post on the “Bolognese Sauce” finally arrived 😀

 - First of all, if it’s not ready, prepare your minced beef: consider that originally it was probably cut in small pieces with a knife, so don’t use the disk with the smallest perforations, but one larger.
 I used the 6 mm disk.
 And I minced the pancetta too together with the beef meat.

-- We have to cook the meat at high heat and thanks to the Maillard reaction it will develop more taste, to do it we need high temperatures, so we have to do it separately from the vegetables otherwise we could burn them (traditionally, for practical reasons, just one pot is used, but I want to obtain the best from the meat and this way I think it’s better).
+- For the best result I suggest to cook the meat at high heat and thanks to the Maillard reaction it will develop more taste, to do it we need high temperatures, so we have to do it separately from the vegetables otherwise we could burn them (traditionally, for practical reasons, just one pot is used, but I want to obtain the best from the meat and this way I think it’s better).
 Take a large pan, add a little drizzle of oil on the bottom just not to attach the meat and set the heat quite high.
 Then add the minced meat, squeeze it continuously with a wooden spoon so that there won’t be big pieces, and let all the water evaporate.
 Once all the liquids are gone, the Maillard reaction will take place.
 Keep stirring it regularly, every piece has to get a nice brown color (remember, there must be enough fat, otherwise it will get too dry).
 Don’t use salt now, it would take out all the liquids from the meat.
 For all this meat this first step took about 50 minutes.
 If you want to use also the chicken liver, crush it with the blade of a knife and remove the nerve fibers from the pieces of flesh and cut the pieces using a knife.
 If nerve fibers remain attached to the liver, it will not amalgamate well with the other ingredients.
-Add the liver just in the last minutes, when the meat is already brown.
+Add the liver just in the last minutes, when the meat is already brown (but this step is optional, to obtain the best flavor, and I suggest to do it if you have time 🙂 otherwise you can also proceed as usual, browning the meat in one pot and in 10-15 minutes, until is brown, and then proceed with the following steps).

-- In the same time I was doing the meat I also started to cook the vegetables in a cocotte.
-Cut all the vegetables very small, and cook them at low heat in butter, with the cover on the cocotte, until they are soft.
+- While I was browning the meat I also started to cook the vegetables in a cocotte.
+Peel the onion, the carrot and the ribs of celery, cut all the vegetables very small, and cook them at low heat in butter, with the cover on the cocotte, until they are soft.
 30/40 minutes are needed, at very low heat.
 So vegetables and meat will be ready at about the same time.

 - Now pour the meat in the cocotte with the vegetables, stir together, set the heat higher and add the wine.
 Let it simmer until the alcohol is gone, then set again the heat low.

-- When the wine has reduced add the tomato sauce and the triple tomato concentrate (you can just use tomato sauce or just concentrate, in the second case more than what I wrote).
+- When the wine has reduced add the tomato sauce and the triple tomato concentrate (you can also just use tomato concentrate, in that case use more than 2 spoons obviously, even a whole tube).
 Stir and let it simmer at very low heat, for at least 2 hours, covered.
 And stir on the bottom sometimes.

-- When you see that the ragù is almost ready, add the milk and mix well.
+- When you see that the ragù is almost ready, add gradually the milk and mix well until completely absorbed.
 The use of milk has also a technical reason: meat was tough in the past and milk breaks down its fibers.
 But we still use it nowadays, also because it’s a contrast with the acidity of the tomato, and the final result will be perfectly balanced.

 - Season with salt and freshly ground black pepper at your taste (in this case the pancetta already seasoned a lot, so I didn’t add much salt).
-All together, I cooked it for about 4 hours.
+All together, I cooked it for about 4 hours since the beginning.

 - Now boil the pasta, drain it when it’s ready and mix it in a large bowl together with the ragù you need, add a sprinkle of freshly grated Parmigiano Reggiano if you would like, and enjoy this extremely fulfilling dish! 🙂 it is always worth it!